 - providing meeting seminars for all who are concerned with the ministry of Christian unity: laity, clergy, ecumenical officers, theologians, staff of ecumenical organizations

 - stimulating an exchange of ideas and experiences among people concerned with Christian unity and the bodies they represent

 - being a resource and balance between national planning and local responsibility, general ecumenical discussions and particular interchurch conversations, and regional leadership efforts and local realities

 - encouraging denominational networks to develop and serve as a framework within which they can interact

 - celebrating the unity which already exists among Christians and searching for ways to overcome the divisions that remain

 How You Can Partner

 Kingdom Mission Society is the fiscal sponsor for the Evangelical and Pentecostal Ecumenism and Dialogue Association (EPEDA) track at the National Workshop for Christian Unity.
 The National Workshop is the oldest and largest gathering of Christians representing four significant streams of the church in the Roman Catholic Church, the Episcopal Church, the Evangelical Lutheran Church in America, and the United Methodist Church and affiliated networks.
-The next workshop is April 12th-15th 2021 (Virtual).
+The next workshop is May 3rd-6th 2022 (Anaheim, CA).